A Tidal Disruption Event from an Intermediate-mass Black Hole Revealed by Comprehensive Multi-wavelength Observations: Results

 Nonetheless, the presence of a transient coronal line suggests that the event could be a TDE in a gas-rich environment \cite{vanVelzen+2021b}, which aligns with the outflow–cloud interaction model of the late-time radio flare \cite{Zhang+2024,Yang+2025}.
-Recent ASKAP observations also revealed that, after a brief peak in radio flux, the flux dropped to a local minimum and then began a new brightening phase, with the radio flux increasing nearly fourfold from the minimum to the latest observation.
+Recent observations from the Australian Square Kilometre Array Pathfinder (ASKAP) also revealed that, after a brief peak in radio flux, the flux dropped to a local minimum and then began a second brightening phase, with the radio flux increasing nearly fourfold from the minimum to the latest observation.
 This makes the source one of the most luminous non-jetted TDEs observed at lower frequencies, as shown in Supplementary Fig. \ref{radiolc}.
 This unusual behavior sheds light on the complex environment of the circumnuclear medium.